 - Acquire some houseplants, which release moisture into the air through their leaves.

 - Keep a fine-mist spray bottle handy and spray the air lightly every hour or so.
 You don’t want to spray so much that furniture or countertop surfaces become wet; just a light spritz here and there will help raise the humidity level at home.

 Using a humidifier can relieve ailments caused by dry air.

 If a family member suffers from dry nasal passages, sinusitis, or skin irritations, all of which can be aggravated by low humidity, a humidifier can help alleviate symptoms.
 A portable humidifier, such as Pure Enrichment’s Mist Aire Ultrasonic Cool Mist Humidifier, will introduce soothing moisture to the air and reduce health issues as well as annoying static electricity.
 This type of humidifier is a great option for bedrooms, living rooms, and nurseries.

 For homes in arid regions, a whole-house humidifier will add moisture all year long.

-In parts of the country, such as areas of Nevada, Arizona, and New Mexico, the air can be severely dry all year long.
-Homeowners in these regions should consider having a whole-house humidifier professionally installed on their home’s HVAC system.
+In the southwestern United States, the air can be severely dry all year long.
+Homeowners in and around Nevada, Arizona, and New Mexico should consider having a whole-house humidifier professionally installed on their home’s HVAC system.

 Switch from forced-air heat to a different heating method.

 A standard furnace heats the air and then distributes it throughout the home, but the warming process dries the air and removes valuable humidity.
-If a house suffers from too little humidity only during the winter months, switching from a forced-air heating system to radiant heat will keep the air from drying out.
+If your home has very low humidity during the winter months, switching from a forced-air heating system to radiant heat will keep the air from drying out.
 Radiant heat can be installed beneath flooring and behind wall panels, but it’s not a DIY job.
 A professional radiant heating contractor should do the work.